act-rules/act-rules.github.io/_rules/SC1-3-1-aria-required-context-role.md

 ---
 id: ff89c9
 name: ARIA required context role
+rule_type: atomic
 description: |
-  This rule checks that a role does not exist outside of its required context.
+  This rule checks that a role exists inside its required context.

-success_criterion:
+accessibility_requirements:
-- 1.3.1 # Info and Relationships
+  wcag20:1.3.1: # Info and Relationships (A)

-test_aspects:
+    forConformance: true
+    failed: not satisfied
+    passed: further testing needed
+    inapplicable: further testing needed
+input_aspects:
 - DOM Tree
 - CSS Styling
 authors:
 - Anne Thyme Nørregaard
 ---

-## Test procedure

-### Applicability
+## Applicability

 The rule applies to any HTML or SVG element that is [included in the accessibility tree](#included-in-the-accessibility-tree) and has an explicit [semantic role](#semantic-role) with a [WAI-ARIA required context role](https://www.w3.org/TR/wai-aria-1.1/#scope), except if the element has an implicit semantic role that is identical to its explicit semantic role.

+**Note:** An example of an element that has an implicit semantic role that is identical to its explicit semantic role is an `<li>`element that has `role="listitem"`.
+Elements like these are not applicable to this rule.

-### Expectation
+## Expectation

 The target element is [owned by](#owned-by) an element that has a [semantic role](#semantic-role) that is one of the [WAI-ARIA required context roles](https://www.w3.org/TR/wai-aria-1.1/#scope) of the target element.